Newcastle Coin Dealers

 (common-date gold coins, jewellery...), and 20% for silver items such as common circulated silver coins, 1 oz coins,

 and crown-size coins.
-Auction houses tend to charge around 20%-40% in fees (buyers' premium plus sellers' commission),
+Auction houses tend to charge around 20%-40% in fees (buyers' premium plus sellers' commission).

-while EBay charges around 15%.
 Our prices for such items are thus generally very competitive.

 ROYAL MINT ITEMS, NUMISMATIC CASE ITEMS, VALUABLE SINGLE COINS...: